GU4243-ADS/project-2-predictive-modelling-group-1/README.md

                 Judy Cheng,
                 Huijun Cui

-+ Project summary: After analyzing several combinations of models and feature extractors, our team concluded that an AdaBoost model with
++ Project summary: Our goal was to find an accurate and efficent model capable of classifing dog and cat images.
-Neural Network derived features offers the best of both performance and speed.
+After analyzing several combinations of models and feature extractors, our team concluded that an AdaBoost model with neural network derived features offers the best of both performance and speed.

-Contribution statement: [default](doc/a_note_on_contributions.md) David ran the ORB features, and wrote the README files.
+Contribution statement: [default](doc/a_note_on_contributions.md) David ran the ORB features, some of the HOG features and wrote the README files.
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.